pimbrouwers/Donald/README.md

 `DbTran` assumes the provided `IDbCommand` has been assigned an `IDbTransaction` and will simply perform the function requested, returning a `DbResult<'a>`.

-`DbConn` will automatically start & assign an `IDbTransaction` to the provided command and then perform the function requested, returning a `DbResult<'a>`.
-This is done to ensure that should a failure occur that any partially-completed work is properly undone.
-It also turns out that by specifying an explicit transaction at this level, we gain a small but measureable boost in performance (bonus!).
+`DbConn` will execute the provided command directly against the `IDbConnection` and then perform the function requested, returning a `DbResult<'a>`.

 ## Reading Values